-In case of a Safeguarding (Child Protection) issue you will need to contact Mrs Kate Yeoman (Head of School/Senior Designated Person) straight away.
+In case of a Safeguarding (Child Protection) issue you will need to contact Mrs Yeoman (Head Teacher/Senior Designated Person) straight away.

-In the absence of both Mrs Surtees or Mrs Yeoman you will need to contact Mr Douglas or Mrs Smith (SENCo/Alternate Designated Person & Key Stage 1 Lead/Designated Person).
+In the absence of Mrs Yeoman you will need to contact Miss Storey, (Alternate Designated Persons).

-The designated teacher for Looked after Children is Mrs Surtees
+The designated teacher for Looked after Children is Mrs Yeoman.

-The Governor with responsibility for Safeguarding and Looked After Children is Ian Murray.
+The Governor with responsibility for Safeguarding and Looked After Children is Ian Murray, who is also our Vice-Chair.

 There is a school Safeguarding Policy which complies with national, Cambridgeshire Local Safeguarding Children Board (LSCB) and LA guidance DFE section 175/157 of the Education Act 2002.
-This is available at school on request.
+This is available at school on request and viewable to view on this page.
+See below.

 Are you concerned about a child?